atisor73/jupyterlab-themes/README.md

-You can also install from source.
-This can be accomplished by running the following comands in a theme's respective subdirectory:
+You can also install from source by running the following comands in a theme's respective subdirectory:

 ```
 npm install